sudo-suadKF/Networking-Assignment/README.md

 <img src="images/edit_nginx.png"></img>

-Now go to our web browser and refresh the page.
+Now go to your web browser and refresh the page.
 You should see your new changes applied on the page:

 <img src="images/nginx_new_HTML.png"></img>